dmora127/genomics-on-ospool/README.md

     export APPTAINER_CACHEDIR=$HOME/tmp
     ```
 > [!CAUTION]
 > These commands must be ran <ins>**every time you login and to build a new container**</ins>.
-Building Apptainer containers on the Access Point without first running the commands below places excessive strain on shared storage resources and <ins>**violates OSPool usage policies**</ins>.
+Building Apptainer containers on the Access Point without first running the commands above places excessive strain on shared storage resources and <ins>**violates OSPool usage policies**</ins>.
 Failure to follow these steps may result in restricted access to the system.

 3. We now need to write up a definition file for singularity to build our Dorado container.
 Copy and paste this block of
 text to a new file titled `dorado.def`.
 You can open up a text editor, such as `vim` or `nano` using a command like: `vim dorado.def`.